Updated on: 1/27/2023

-The Washington Supreme Court issued an important decision Thursday morning in relation to a lawsuit that Davis Law Group filed nearly five years ago on behalf of a man who was paralyzed after a serious bicycle collision in King County in 2017.
+The Washington Supreme Court issued an important decision recently in relation to a lawsuit that Davis Law Group filed nearly five years ago on behalf of a man who was paralyzed after a serious bicycle collision in King County in 2017.

 Our client, Carl Schwartz, was riding his bicycle on the Green River Trail in Tukwila, Washington on 2017 when he came upon a single unmarked bollard installed in the middle of the trail that he could not see because it blended into the background.
 King County failed to mark the bollard in accordance with federal safety guidelines, despite the fact that it adopted the guidelines years earlier but decided not to implement them, and Mr. Schwartz suffered life-changing injuries as a result.